I must say January is shaping up to be my favorite month of 2012 so far. That it's the only month we've seen this year is a minor issue.

 Moneyball, which made me so excited for Spring Training to begin.
 I know it wasn't a competely accurate reflection of the A's season that year.
 It neglects to mention the team's star players, including my favorite White Sox Jermaine Dye (though I did hear his name on some game footage!)
 But as far as going into the psyche and persona of Billy Beane, the film more than delivers.
 Brad Pitt and Jonah Hill especially brought their characters to life in their scenes together.
 The behind-the-scenes action of trading players and the like was fascinating to this baseball fan.

 Music: I saw The Civil Wars play their first show at the Ryman.
-Hallelujah and glory be (a few reflections here, mixed in with thoughts about The Swell Season doc)
+Hallelujah and glory be.

 New discoveries: The Head and the Heart (via Natalie Lloyd), Seryn (via Jess Bertram), Sarah Hart, Among Savages, Wye Oak (via @ineffablegod), David Robbins (via Knox McCoy), Walk Off the Earth (via Shawn Smucker)